 This also places real constraints on your budget, which forces more thorough vetting to ensure that a) you have the right team in place and b) that you are asking them only to build things worth building.

 Stage 3: Scaling Beyond Yourself — Leadership

 I am currently mostly operating in Stage 2 but have started thinking about practices for building and scaling a learning organization beyond the core founding team.

 Going from everyone builds to everyone experiments

-Stage 2 is about optimizing the efficiency of the founding team by building an extended “specialists” team but the pace of learning is still constrained by the founding team.
-In order to scale beyond the founding team, the extended team culture needs to shift from being specialists to experimenters.
+Stage 2 is about optimizing the efficiency of the founding team by building an extended “specialists” team, but the founding team still constrains the pace of learning.
+To scale beyond the founding team, the extended team culture needs to shift from being specialists to experimenters.

 In this model, the next key metric goals are clearly declared upfront and anyone on the team is free to formulate hypotheses and initiate experiments to test them.

 Eric Ries describes a new concept of “Innovation Accounting” in his upcoming book: The Lean Startup which I find fascinating.
 While I don’t have concrete practices yet to share, this is an area I’ll be exploring more.